codeforkansascity/kc-covid-response/content/pages/kc-covid-testing-locations.md

 ---
+language: en
 title: KC Covid Testing Locations
 metaDescription: Map of locations for COVID-19 testing in the Kansas City metro area
-language: en
 ---
 This map shows locations where you may be able to get testing for COVID-19 in Kansas City.
 Please click on the location pin on the map to see details about who can get a test and how to start the process.
-Each site has different criteria and processes.  \
+Each site has different criteria and processes.
+This map doesn't include temporary, pop-up testing sites.
+To see those, check our [Testing Events page](https://www.comebackkc.com/testing-events/).
-\

 **IMPORTANT - call ahead to discuss your situation *BEFORE* going to get tested.**

 <iframe height="600px" width="100%" style="border:none;" src="https://view-awesome-table.com/-M7IzhZjxvfs3UpYvW0Z/view?hideFilters=true"></iframe>